How do we age? The hallmarks of ageing

 3. Epigenetic changes

-Our genome consists of more than 3 billion letters, the so-called nucleotide base pairs, which encode the blueprint of our body.
-However, the information in the DNA is not only stored in the base pairs, but also in chemical changes to these letters and to the histone proteins that package our DNA.
-The sum of these chemical changes is called the epigenome.
-Unlike the genetically encoded information, which is very stable, the epigenome is very dynamic and changes in response to diet, drugs or stress so that the cell can adapt to environmental changes.
-The epigenome also changes with age.
-In this context, a particular modification called DNA methylation is important.
+Our genome consists of more than 3 billion letters, called nucleotide base pairs, which encode the blueprint of our body.
+However, the information in the DNA is not only stored in the base pairs, but also in chemical modifications to these letters and to the histone proteins that package our DNA.
+The sum of these chemical modifications is known as the epigenome.
+Unlike the genetically encoded information, which is very stable, the epigenome is very dynamic and changes in response to diet, drugs or stress, allowing the cell to adapt to environmental changes.
+The epigenome also changes with age [Booth et al. 2016, Zhang et al. 2020].
+A particular modification called DNA methylation is important in this context.
 Our DNA carries millions of small methyl groups, and this pattern changes with age in a tissue-specific way.

-Surprisingly, however, the DNA methylation pattern of only 350 methylation sites is sufficient to predict the biological age of humans.
-This so-called epigenetic clock has now become an important tool as a biomarker to assess whether a particular intervention will have a positive effect on human health and survival without having to wait years or even decades.
+Surprisingly, the DNA methylation pattern of only 350 methylation sites is sufficient to predict a person’s biological age [Horvath 2013].
+This so-called ‘epigenetic clock’ has now become an important tool as a biomarker to assess whether a particular intervention will have a positive effect on human health and survival without having to wait years or even decades.
 Whether changes in DNA methylation during ageing play a causal role is still unclear.
-However, changes in the modification of histone proteins have been shown to affect the lifespan of yeast, worms and flies, suggesting that the epigenome not only serves as a biomarker but may also play a causal role in the ageing process.
+However, changes in the modification of histone proteins have been shown to affect the lifespan of yeast, worms and flies, suggesting that the epigenome may not only serve as a biomarker but also play a causal role in the ageing process.

-The Max Planck Research Group Tessarz and the Max Planck Research Group Jachimowicz and the Research Group Matic investigate epigenetic changes in ageing.
+The former Max Planck Research Group Tessarz and the Max Planck Research Group Jachimowicz investigate epigenetic changes in ageing.

 4. Loss of proteostasis

-Proteins are the most important molecules in our cells, catalysing most biochemical reactions and important for cellular signalling and stability.
-In order for cells to function properly, proteins must be kept in good condition, a process known as protein homeostasis, or proteostasis for short.
+Proteins are the most important molecules in our cells, catalysing most biochemical reactions and being important for cell signalling and stability.
+For cells to function properly, proteins must be kept in good condition, a process known as protein homeostasis, or proteostasis for short.
 To maintain proteostasis, cells have several systems that regulate protein synthesis, folding and degradation.
-Misfolded and damaged proteins are degraded mainly by the proteasome or via a recycling process called autophagy.
+Misfolded and damaged proteins are mainly degraded by the proteasome or by a recycling process called autophagy [Hartl et al. 2011].

-The ageing process is characterised by a loss of proteostasis leading to an accumulation of damaged and non-functional proteins.
-Misfolded proteins can clump together and form aggregates, a characteristic feature of many age-related neurodegenerative diseases such as Alzheimer's and Parkinson's.
+The ageing process is characterised by a loss of proteostasis leading to an accumulation of damaged and non-functional proteins [Hipp et al. 2019].
+Misfolded proteins can clump together to form aggregates, a characteristic feature of many age-related neurodegenerative diseases such as Alzheimer's and Parkinson's [Hartl et al. 2017].
 Importantly, improved protein turnover through activation of the proteasome or autophagy is sufficient to extend lifespan in model organisms, demonstrating the importance of proteostasis in the ageing process.

 5. Impaired perception of nutrients

 The effects of what and how much animals eat on healthy ageing are well studied.
-Reduced food intake without malnutrition, known as dietary restriction (DR), extends lifespan and improves health in a variety of organisms, from worms and flies to mice and rhesus monkeys.
-In addition, DR has also been shown to have positive health effects in humans.
-Originally, it was thought that the health benefits of DR were due to reduced calorie intake.
-However, recent studies suggest that the reduction of certain dietary components, especially protein, and the fasting periods associated with DR are more important.
+Reduced food intake without malnutrition, known as dietary restriction (DR), extends lifespan and improves health in a wide range of organisms, from worms and flies to mice and rhesus monkeys [Ke et al. 2020, Sohal et al. 1994, Piper et al. 2011].
+DR has also been shown to have positive health effects in humans [Rizza et al. 2014, Heilbronn et al. 2003, Fontana et al. 2015].
+It was originally thought that the health benefits of DR were due to reduced calorie intake.
+However, more recent studies suggest that the reduction in certain dietary components, particularly protein, and the fasting periods associated with DR are more important [Soultoukis et al. 2016].

 Cells need to link their growth and metabolism to the availability of nutrients.
-Therefore, they have so-called nutrient sensing pathways that detect the nutrient status of the environment either through hormones or specific nutrient components and adjust cell metabolism accordingly.
-The insulin and mTOR pathways together form a central nutrient sensing network within the cell, which has also been linked to the beneficial effects of DR. Interestingly, genetic or pharmacological inhibition of the pathways extends lifespan in a variety of animals, making it a good target for anti-ageing drug development.
+They therefore have nutrient-sensing pathways that sense the nutrient status of the environment, either through hormones or specific nutrient components and adjust cell metabolism accordingly.
+The insulin and mTOR pathways together form a central nutrient-sensing network within the cell, which has also been linked to the beneficial effects of DR [Hartl 2016, Swovick et al. 2018, Denzel et al. 2014].
+Interestingly, genetic or pharmacological inhibition of the pathways extends lifespan in a variety of animals, making them a good target for anti-ageing drug development [Castillo-Quan et al. 2019, Harrison et al. 2009, Fontana et al. 2010].

 The Department Partridge, the Department Antebi, the Max Planck Research Group Demetriades conduct research on nutrient-sensing pathways.